niallhunt-toast/BDDKataTemplate/README.md

 ## Kotlin Section

 This template is setup to use with IntelliJ IDEA.
-To install the dependencies open the folder in IntelliJ and refresh the gradle project.
+To get setup with the project, open the folder with IntelliJ and open the `build.gradle.kt` file.
+IntelliJ will ask you if you want to load the gradle project, click yes.
+Ensure you have the "Cucumber for Java" plugin installed.
 You can then run the tests from the IDE by going to the feature file and using the green run button.